kubeflow/website/content/en/docs/components/training/user-guides/fine-tuning.md

   pre-trained model and dataset with provided parameters.

 - PVC with [`ReadOnlyMany` access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)
-  it attached to each PyTorchJob worker to distribute model and dataset across Pods.
+  it attached to each PyTorchJob worker to distribute model and dataset across Pods. **Note**: Your Kubernetes cluster must support volumes with `ReadOnlyMany` access mode, otherwise you can use a single PyTorchJob worker.

 - Every PyTorchJob worker runs LLM Trainer that fine-tunes model using provided parameters.

-Training Operator implements `train` API using these pre-created components:
+Training Operator implements `train` API with these pre-created components:

 ### Model Provider